Residence & Roommate Assignments

 - First-Year Only Houses: Two cozy first-year houses, Milliken House and Frye House, create a great sense of community for 30 first-year students each.

 Please see the Housing Tour section for housing types and options available to you.
 You will need to rank your preference of the above options before you submit your form.
 Not all students can be placed in their first choice residence due to space limitations.
-We will try to arrange the best possible matches for each student, but we ask you to keep an open mind and remember that flexibility and respect are two very important components of a successful rooming.
+We will try to arrange the best possible matches for each student.
+We ask you to keep an open mind and remember that flexibility and respect are two very important components of a successful rooming.

 All first-year students will be assigned another first-year roommate(s).
-Upper-class transfer students who are new to Bates will be assigned and upperclass roommate and housed in residences with other upper-class students.
+Upper-class transfer students who are new to Bates will be assigned an upper-class roommate and housed in residences with other upper-class students.

 Requesting a Roommate

 You should not feel pressure to “find” a roommate.
-Student Affairs strongly discourages first-year students from requesting specific roommates as, in our experience, first-year students fare better with roommates selected by the Office of Residence Life and Health Education than with those chosen by the students themselves.
+Student Affairs strongly discourages first-year students from requesting specific roommates.
+In our experience, first-year students fare better with roommates selected by the Office of Residence Life and Health Education than with those chosen by the students themselves.
+Student-athletes will not be paired with athletes from the same team.

 If you have any questions, please feel free to email firstname.lastname@example.org or call 207-786-6215.